canmogol/springboot-jwt-opa-example/README.md

 Import the `demo-realm-export.json` file to create the `demo` realm with `user-service` client, `USER_QUERY_AUTH_ROLES` and `USER_QUERY` roles and mappings for `authorities` and `user_name` fields in JWT which are mandatory for default JWT handling in the Spring Security.

 Also, you need to update the `security.oauth2.resource.jwt.key-value` entry in the `application.yml` file with the `demo` realm's `RS256 Public key`.
 When you'ra at "Demo" realm, click "Realm Settings", click "Keys" tab, and click "Public key" button, copy the content of the popup window to the "application.yml" file.
+You can also get the public key from this url `http://localhost:8080/auth/realms/demo/`.

 ```
 docker run -p 8080:8080 --name keycloak -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin jboss/keycloak:7.0.0